julelang/manual/src/std/net.md

 For TCP:\
 The address has the form `host:port`.
 The host must be a literal IP address, or a host name that can be resolved to IP addresses such as `localhost`.
 The port must be a literal port number or a service name.
 If the host is a literal IPv6 address it must be enclosed in brackets, as in `[2001:db8::1]:80` or `[fe80::1%zone]:80`.
 The zone specifies the scope of the literal IPv6 address as defined in RFC 4007.
 The functions `JoinHostPort` and `SplitHostPort` manipulate a pair of host and port in this form.

+If network is Tcp4, it will accept only IPv4 addresses and if address is IPv6, will try to convert IPv4.
+If network is Tcp6, it will accept only IPv6 address and address is IPv4, will not try to convert IPv6.
+If network is Tcp, it will use Tcp4 for empty addresses and try for IPv4 if possible.
+If address is IPv4 or IPv6 which is converted to IPv4 successfully, will use Tcp4, otherwise IPv6 and Tcp6 preferred.

 It will forward any exceptional from network connectors.

 ---